developingAlex/react-api-stockprice-app/README.md

     ```
 1. replace most content in the app.js render and leave a single h1
 1. using from this api: https://api.iextrading.com/1.0/stock/aapl/quote
+1. an example of the data received for a stock: https://api.iextrading.com/1.0/stock/nflx/quote
 1. create a components folder and create a component file StockInfo.js
     ```javascript
     import React from 'react'